jackoregankenny/kenny-skre3-marlincfw/README.md

 This was not made for the Ender 3, I just happen to have a very similar build and it seems to work well.

+added a premade firmware.bin with 4x4 levelling and all other features to the premade folder

 This current version has:
 <ul>
 <li>Marlin 2.0.2.5 + bugfixes</li>